cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

     ```
     {% include warning.html content= "When dealing with multidimensional arrays, keep in mind that the ParaMonte routines read and store array elements in a [column-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order){:target='_blank'} from the input file.
 This is why the columns are represented by `:` in the second matrix representation in the example above (instead of rows).
 Matrix rows are NOT stored sequentially in the computer memory. **For symmetric positive-definite matrices (like covariance or correlation matrices), this convention is irrelevant and unimportant** and does not have any effects (as is the case in the example above)." %}

-### Example contents of a ParaMonte simulation input file
+### Example contents of a ParaDRAM simulation input file

 The following box shows an example input specifications file for a ParaDRAM simulation of an objective function defined on a 4-dimensional domain (Notice the group name `&ParaDRAM` at the beginning and `/` at the end).
 Notice the ample usage of the comment symbol wherever the user deems it appropriate,
 ```text